Can LLM Agents Be CFOs? Benchmarking Long-Horizon Resource Allocation in an Uncertain Enterprise Environment: EnterpriseArena

-Economic and industry indicators follow a fixed trajectory derived from anonymized real-world historical data spanning multiple economic phases, including expansion, neutral, and recession periods.
-Unlike internal enterprise dynamics, this external trajectory is deterministic and exogenous, but unseen by agents \cite{giampaoli2024business}.
+{\textbf{External economic and industry dynamics.}} The enterprise is also shaped by macroeconomic indicators (e.g., GDP growth, interest rates) and industry-level metrics (e.g., sector margins, user growth rates) beyond the agent's control (details in Appendix~\ref{app_obs_section}).
+These indicators follow a fixed trajectory derived from anonymized real-world historical data spanning multiple economic phases, including expansion, neutral, and recession periods~\cite{giampaoli2024business}.
+Unlike internal dynamics, this external trajectory is deterministic and exogenous, but unseen by the agent, it must infer the current regime from observed signals rather than being told which phase the economy is in.
+These external signals affect both enterprise state transitions and action outcomes.
+For example, fundraising success depends on market conditions at the time of the attempt (Section~\ref{sec:action}).
 See Appendix~\ref{dynamic} for details.

-Additionally, these external signals act as exogenous inputs that affect both the enterprise state transitions and action outcomes.
-For example, whether a fundraising attempt succeeds depends on market conditions and investor sentiment at that time (details in Section~\ref{sec:action}).